 The Python and Node.js CQL drivers are ready for wider use; JDBC and Twisted are almost done, and PHP and Ruby are being worked on.

 In short, CQL is ready for client authors to get involved.
 Most application developers should stick with the old Thrift RPC-based clients until 0.8.1*.
-If you want to give CQL a try, see the installation instructions, and for developers, the drivers tree was recently moved here.
+If you want to give CQL a try, see the installation instructions, and for developers, check out the Apache Cassandra drivers page for more details.

 *One such client, Hector, already has CQL query support.

 DataStax has many ways for you to advance in your career and knowledge.

 You can take free classes, get certified, or read one of our many white papers.